openvinotoolkit/openvino_notebooks/notebooks/107-quantize-omz-object-detection-models/README.md

-# Quantize Open Model Zoo object detection models
+# Quantize Object Detection Models from Open Model
 Quantizing a model accelerates a trained model by reducing the precision necessary for its calculations.
-Acceleration comes from lower-precision calculations being faster as well as less memory needed and less data to transfer since the data type itself is smaller along with the model weights data.
-Though lower-precision may reduce model accuracy, typically a model using 32-bit floating-point precision (FP32) can be quantized to use lower-precision 8-bit integers (INT8) giving good results that are worth the trade off between accuracy and speed.
+Acceleration comes from lower-precision calculations being faster as well as less memory needed and less data to transfer since the data type itself is smaller along with the model weights.
 To see how quantization can accelerate models, see [INT8 vs FP32 Comparison on Select Networks and Platforms](https://docs.openvino.ai/latest/openvino_docs_performance_int8_vs_fp32.html#doxid-openvino-docs-performance-int8-vs-fp32) for some benchmarking results.

-[Intel Distribution of OpenVINO toolkit](https://software.intel.com/openvino-toolkit) includes the [Post-Training Optimization Tool (POT)](https://docs.openvino.ai/latest/pot_README.html) to automate quantization.
-For models available from the [Open Model Zoo](https://github.com/openvinotoolkit/open_model_zoo), the [`omz_quantizer`](../104-model-tools/104-model-tools.ipynb) tool is available to automate running POT using its [DefaultQuantization](https://docs.openvino.ai/latest/pot_compression_algorithms_quantization_default_README.html#doxid-pot-compression-algorithms-quantization-default-r-e-a-d-m-e) 8-bit quantization algorithm to quantize models down to INT8 precision.
+OpenVINO includes the [Post-Training Optimization Tool (POT)](https://docs.openvino.ai/latest/pot_README.html) for post-training quantization.
+For models in the [Open Model Zoo](https://github.com/openvinotoolkit/open_model_zoo), the [`omz_quantizer`](../104-model-tools/104-model-tools.ipynb) tool is available to automate running POT using the [DefaultQuantization](https://docs.openvino.ai/latest/pot_compression_algorithms_quantization_default_README.html#doxid-pot-compression-algorithms-quantization-default-r-e-a-d-m-e) 8-bit quantization algorithm to quantize models down to INT8 precision.

-This Jupyter* Notebook will go step-by-step through the workflow of downloading either the [ssd_mobilenet_v1_coco](https://github.com/openvinotoolkit/open_model_zoo/tree/master/models/public/ssd_mobilenet_v1_coco) or the [yolo-v4-tf](https://github.com/openvinotoolkit/open_model_zoo/tree/master/models/public/yolo-v4-tf) model from the Open Model Zoo through quantization and then checking and benchmarking the results.
-The workflow consists of following these steps:
+This Jupyter Notebook will go step-by-step through the workflow of downloading either the [ssd_mobilenet_v1_coco](https://github.com/openvinotoolkit/open_model_zoo/tree/master/models/public/ssd_mobilenet_v1_coco) or the [yolo-v4-tf](https://github.com/openvinotoolkit/open_model_zoo/tree/master/models/public/yolo-v4-tf) model from the Open Model Zoo through quantization and then checking results and running a performance benchmark.
+The workflow consists of following the steps:
 1. Download and set up the the [Common Objects in Context (COCO)](https://cocodataset.org/) validation dataset to be used by omz_quantize
 2. Download model from the Open Model Zoo
-3. Convert model to FP32 IR files
+3. Convert model to OpenVINO IR format
 4. Quantize FP32 model to create INT8 IR files
 5. Run inference on original and quantized model
 6. Check accuracy before and after quantization